 Silent 35mm film clips from the 1960s.

-The film mentions the death of at least 18 people, though it’s thought a total of 18 people died repairing their homes.
+The film mentions the death of at least 18 people.
+Records suggest 18 people died repairing their homes that night.

 Shipyard cranes, cars, trees and streets were all badly affected.